 Unfortunately contact with the Mount Edgecumbe Estate has all but ceased in spite of numerous attempts to continue the dialogue and the plan to exhibit at Mount Edgecumbe House is now looking very unlikely.
-With the planned development of Fort Bovisand an approach will be made to ascertain the potential for a home for the Coronation collection within the newly developed fort and surroundings.
+The planned development of Fort Bovisand has also been scrapped and so a potential home there has also been lost.
+The National Royal Navy Museum (NRNM) at Portsmouth have expressed an interest in the collection but coordinating a meeting with the director and Mr Peter McBride is proving problematic.
+It is hoped that a favourable time can be found over the winter period for this meeting to take place.